- When comparing an aneurysm vs stroke, both have older age and a family history of strokes or aneurysms as risk factors.

 If an aneurysm is identified, treatment depends on the size, location, and overall risk of rupture.
 Certain medications can be given to reduce the risk of rupture.
 Sometimes, surgery is recommended to repair the aneurysm if the risk of rupture is high.

 If someone has an ischemic stroke caused by a blockage in the brain, intravenous medication to dissolve and remove the clot is considered the gold standard.
 A device can physically remove the clot when someone has had an ischemic stroke.

-At Ezra, our full-body MRI provides helpful information so you can work with your healthcare provider to reduce symptoms and monitor your risks closely.
+At ezra, our full-body MRI scan provides helpful information so you can work with your healthcare provider to reduce symptoms and monitor your risks closely.